-Engagement Channels

-Concerns and Issues of Stakeholders & Summary of Initiatives to Address Them

-Objectives of Corresponding ESG Initiatives

-Media

-- INDIRECT EXTERNAL

-- Spontaneous communications

-- Sending of media releases

-- Invitation to events/ web conferences/ wehinars

-Receive independent comments and insights on market events or movements:

-- · Provide views on the various markets, products covered by the Company - To leverage on the expertise of iFAST's inhouse research team to provide research views to the investor community through the media

-Receive timely and accurate information regarding the Company:

-- · React to media queries in a timely manner - Timely dissemination of the Company's news / updates - To ensure relevant information regarding the Company is properly disseminated to allow the public to better understand any Company updates - To clarify any questions the media may have pertaining to the Company

-Shareholders / Investors / Analysts

-- INDIRECT EXTERNAL

-- Timely announcements filed with SGX

-- Investor Relations website (regular and relevant updates)

-- Results briefings for investors and analysts

-- Annual General Meetings

-- Email/Electronic communications

-- Investor roadshows

-- Social media

-- Web meetings / webinars

-Stay updated on the Company's financial results and business performance:

-- Regular updates of any company announcements and financial results announcements - Access to any previously issued public announcements, information and recordings readily

-Access to the Company's Investor Relations team or the Management to have their queries answered:

-- Participation in non-deal roadshows, seminars and/or meetings for retail and institutional investors - · Webcast recordings on the IR website (results briefing conducted by the Management)

-Be aware of the investment professionals' view on the results and the performance of the Company:

-· Disclose coverage by both brokers and nonbrokers e.g. media, financial education portals

-- To ensure timely disclosure of any substantial news and development which may affect share prices - To ensure proper filing of the financial results and to keep the interested parties informed - To ensure investors can contact the Company easily via its Corporate website, through email, call, announcements subscription etc. - To provide sufficient commentary on the Company's performance and future plans

-NGOs / CSR Partners / Communities

-- INDIRECT EXTERNAL - Spontaneous communications

-Receive monetary, organisational and/ or other forms of support for their organisation/ programmes:

-- Participation in CSR/charity related events, e.g. food donation drive, waterway clean up, volunteering activities at Food Bank and Food From The Heart, SGX Bull Charge, etc. - Enabling customers and partners to be able to give back to the society (reward points donation scheme, iWALK initiatives) - To give back to society in ways aligned with the Company's values and mission statement - To assist our customers in giving back to society with their investment gains

-Enhancing financial literacy:

-- · Hold public-accessible events or send speakers to events targeted at the general public and investment community (e.g. seminars, investment expos, etc.) - Provide research articles on the website available to the public - markets and financial planning, etc. - · To leverage on the expertise of the in-house research team to provide investment views and ideas to the investors community iFAST Corp's Board and Senior Management acknowledge the importance of understanding and tracking the possible risks across both ESG and non-ESG spectrum that adversely impact the Company's business and operations.
+Stakeholders Engagement Channels Concerns and Issues faced by Stakeholders & Summary of Initiatives to Address Them Objectives of Corresponding ESG Initiatives Media INDIRECT EXTERNAL Spontaneous communications and interaction Sending of media releases Invitation to events/ To receive independent and constructive comments and insights on market events or movements, financial planning strategies: • Provide views on the various markets and products covered by the Company To leverage on the expertise of iFAST's inhouse research team to provide research views to the investor community through the media web conferences/ webinars To receive timely and accurate information regarding the listed company: React to media queries in a timely manner Timely dissemination of the Company's news/ updates that are material and impact share prices To ensure relevant information regarding the Company is properly disseminated to allow the public to better understand Company updates To clarify any questions the media may have pertaining to the Company Shareholders / Investors / Analysts INDIRECT EXTERNAL Timely announcements filed with SGX Investor Relations website (regular and relevant updates) Results briefings for investors and analysts Annual / Extraordinary General Meetings Email / Electronic communications Investor roadshows Social media Web meetings / webinars To be able to stay updated on the Company's financial results and business performance: Regular updates of any company announcements and financial results announcements Access to any previously issued public announcements, information and recordings readily To be able to reach out to the Company's Investor Relations team or the Management to have their queries answered: Participation in non-deal roadshows, seminars and/or meetings for retail and institutional investors Webcast recordings on the IR website (results briefing conducted by the Management) To access other investment professionals' view on the results and the performance of the Company: Disclose coverage by both brokers and non-brokers e.g. media, financial education portals To ensure timely disclosure of any substantial news and development which may affect share prices To ensure proper filing of financial results and keep interested parties informed To ensure investors can contact the Company easily via its corporate website, through email, announcements, and subscription etc. To provide sufficient commentary on the Company's performance and future plans CSR Partners / Communities INDIRECT EXTERNAL Spontaneous communications To receive monetary, organisational and/or other forms of support for their organisation/programmes: • Participation in CSR/charity-related events, e.g. food donation drive, waterway clean up, volunteering activities at Food From The Heart, Willing Hearts, SGX Bull Charge, etc. • Enabling customers and partners to be able to give back to the society (reward points donation scheme, iWALK initiatives) To enhance financial literacy: To give back to society in ways aligned with the Company's values and mission statement To assist our customers in giving back to society with their investment gains To leverage on the Organise public accessible events or send speakers to events targeted at the general public and investment community (e.g. seminars, investment expos, etc.) Publishing research articles on the website and make them available to the public Answering journalists' queries related to markets and financial planning, etc. expertise of the in-house research team to provide investment views and ideas to the investors community iFAST Corp's Board and Senior Management acknowledge the importance of understanding and tracking the possible risks across both ESG and non-ESG spectrum that adversely impact the Company's business and operations.

-ESG Risks & Opportunities
+ESG RISKS & OPPORTUNITIES C